 Born in Dakar, Boubacar Boris Diop is a prolific, award-winning Senegalese novelist and journalist.
 He is widely recognized as one of the most artistically and philosophically serious writers of his generation, with works that

 are characterized by exploration and reflection on the postcolonial condition in Africa.
 His 2000 novel Murambi: the Book of Bones has been called “a miracle” by Toni Morrison.
-He is currently teaching Wolof literature at Gaston Berger University in Senegal.
+He is currently a professor of creative writing at the American University of Nigeria.

 Trevor Getz is a historian of African and global history, and author of numerous books including the award-winning Oxford University Press graphic history Abina and the Important Men and, most recently, the Duke University Press A Primer for Teaching African History.
 He is passionate about bringing historical research into the classroom,